News Coverage with Free Press OKC

 On view through August 4 at Oklahoma Contemporary, HONOR SONG is a sweeping retrospective of Cheyenne and Arapaho artist Hock E Aye Vi Edgar Heap of Birds.
 The exhibit spans over 500 works—paintings, prints, signage, sculpture, and more—centered on Indigenous presence, resistance, and connection to land.
 My upcoming article dives into the exhibit’s themes and impact.
 Heap of Birds himself called it “one of the best media presentations” of his work, adding, “You really can see what is there.”

 “This plaza is a testament to the resilience, vibrancy and unity of historic Capitol Hill,” said Gloria Torres, Executive Director of the Capitol Hill Business District.
-The plaza, over two decades in the making, is expected to open in time for the 2025 Fiestas de las Américas.

 The Jewel Theater, Oklahoma’s last historically Black-owned theater, is being restored as a cultural venue in OKC’s Deep Deuce.
 Opened in 1931 by Hathyel and Percy James, the theater served as a hub for Black audiences during segregation.
 Today, community leaders and the women-led Open Design Collective are leading its revival, backed by a $1 million Mellon Foundation grant.
-Once home to films and live music, the Jewel is set to shine again—preserving Black history and inspiring new generations.
+Once home to films and live music, the Jewel is set to shine again, preserving Black history and inspiring new generations.

-DNA Galleries hosted Fresh stART, an art show by the Homeless Alliance featuring work from artists experiencing homelessness.
 The exhibit, now in its sixth year, showcased colorful paintings, mixed media, and photography created through weekly classes at the Westtown Homeless Resource Campus.
+The show offered a glimpse into the lives of its artists while raising funds and art supplies for the program.

 In 2024, the Plaza District Festival marked its 25th year with a vibrant celebration of local art, music, food, and community, drawing thousands to Oklahoma City’s Plaza District.
 This year featured record artist vendors, performances from acts like Skating Polly and Original Flow, a student-run music stage, and a lively street dance battle.
 The Plaza Walls mural expo added even more color, with artists painting live throughout the district.